Deadline: April 3, 2023

-Normally, NIMER will expect to publish an article or report from the funded research.
-This expectation is not exclusive.
+Normally, Lifelong Learning and NIMER will expect a presentation and an article from the funded research.

-Applicants hold a full- or part-time academic appointment in an undergraduate and/or graduate degree-granting institution that prepares students for Christian ministry.
+Applicants hold a Northwest Baptist Seminary full-time, part-time or Professor Emeritus academic appointment.
 Applications that involve collaborators who hold graduate academic credentials and are engaged in full-time Christian ministry are encouraged.
 Student involvement is for the purpose of research training rather than completion of degree requirements.
-Normally, institutions are eligible for one grant per year.

 GRANT AMOUNT AND TERM

-There will be two grants of up to $2,500 CDN in each category.
-The term of the grants is 18 months.
+There will be two grants of up to $4,000 CDN annually.
+The term of the grant is 18 months.

 Researchers may make one application per competition as the Principal Investigator.
 The Principal Investigator is the correspondent for the application.
-If applicable, the funds will be disbursed to the Principal Investigator’s institutional research office.
-The research office will be responsible for secondary disbursements.
+The funds will be disbursed to and administered on the Principal Investigator’s behalf by the Northwest bookkeeper.
+Expense disbursement will be managed by the Northwest bookkeeper.

-The annual submission deadline is January 31, by 8 p.m..
-The application will be submitted to the NIMER director by email as a PDF attachment.
+The submission deadline is April 3, 2023, by 8 p.m.
+The application will be submitted to the Director of Research by email as a PDF attachment.
 The awards will be determined by a three-member committee using the criteria below.
 Applicants will be advised of the competition results by April 17, 2023.

 Grant holders will make a report not exceeding one page at the conclusion of the grant term.
 Grant holders may not apply in future competitions if the Director of Research has not received the report.

 Research involving human subjects must be approved by the TWU Human Research Ethics Board.
-If the research is found in breach of normative standards of academic integrity exemplified by requirements of national research agencies, the award must be returned to NIMER for redistribution in the next grant competition.
+If the research is found in breach of normative standards of academic integrity administered by the Board, the award must be returned to Northwest for redistribution in the next internal grant competition.

 - Researcher/Research Team